withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

   b. mobile screen sizes are smaller, and this allows us to start with the most essential elements in a simple layout first, and prioritize important site features and interactions.

-  c. cell phones may be less powerful than computers, requiring mobile versions of our site to be more scaled-back than desktop versions.
+  c. cell phones may be less powerful than computers, requiring mobile versions of your site to be more scaled-back than desktop versions.
 It is easier to add complexity (e.g. hover states, additional panels).

   d. websites that have been designed **for mobile viewing** will naturally look better on mobile, and visitors will have more confidence in your organization or company if your site looks and feels fully-functional.